 Discussion

-The purpose of the current study was to examine the attitudes of nursing and medical teams regarding the necessity of developing a new role in the Israeli healthcare system: OCNP.
+The purpose of the current study was to examine the attitudes of nursing and medical teams regarding the necessity of developing a new role in the Israeli healthcare system: OCNS.
 Unlike many countries in the world, in Israel, such a role has not yet been developed and defined.

-The findings revealed a complex picture regarding the necessity of the role and the nurses’ authority expansion.
+The findings reveal a complex picture regarding the necessity of the role and the need to expand the nurses’ authority.
 The delegation of authority from physicians to nurses represents one of the most important elements in the professionalization process of nursing (Henderson, 2006).
 The expansion of nurses’ authority is a significant contributor to professional autonomy (Jones, 2009).
-Various studies describe positive attitudes physicians and nurses hold regarding expanding nurses’ authority in several areas, based on the belief that it will improve the quality of care (Pursio et al., 2021; Ling et al., 2021; De Baetselier et al., 2021).
+Various studies describe positive attitudes physicians and nurses hold regarding expanding nurses’ authority in several areas, based on the belief that it will improve the quality of care (De Baetselier et al., 2021; Ling et al., 2021; Pursio et al., 2021).

-The oncology nurses, some of the clinical specialist nurses, the nurses from the Ministry of Health nursing management, and the oncology doctors were unanimous as to the necessity of the role and the ability of the nurse to serve as a case manager.
-Nurses see the development of an OCNP as an opportunity for professional development, especially in community settings.
-From the point of view of the oncologists, this is a reliable, professional workforce that can relieve them of the burden and improve the quality of service to the patient.
+The oncology nurses, some of the clinical nurse specialists, the nurses from the Ministry of Health nursing management, and the oncology physicians were unanimous as to the necessity of the role and the ability of the nurses to serve as case managers.
+Nurses said they see the development of an OCNS as an opportunity for professional development, especially in community healthcare settings.
+From the point of view of the oncologists, this is a reliable, professional workforce that can relieve their burden and improve the quality of service to the patient.

-Like our findings, various studies around the world have pointed to the importance of the OCNP from several aspects: improving cancer diagnosis and treatment services (National Cancer Action Team, 2010), preventing the need for hospitalization and emergency services (Corner, 2003; National Cancer Action Team, 2010), reducing in hospitalizations (Baxter, 2011), issuing faster and more accurate therapeutic prescriptions (Tod, 2015), a reliable, accessible and available source of information (Borland, 2014) and psychosocial support for patients and their family members (Kerr, 2021; Morgan, 2016).
+Like our findings, various studies conducted around the world have indicated the importance of the OCNS from several aspects: improving cancer diagnosis and treatment services (National Cancer Action Team, 2010), preventing the need for hospitalization and emergency services (Corner, 2003; National Cancer Action Team, 2010), reducing in hospitalizations (Baxter, 2011), issuing faster and more accurate therapeutic prescriptions (Tod, 2015), providing a reliable, accessible, and available source of information (Borland, 2014) and providing psychosocial support for patients and their family members (Kerr, 2021; Morgan, 2016).

-According to the interviewees, an added value of the new role is the provision of holistic treatment because today, no function manages the treatment.
-Similarly, Griffiths (2013) reported that the OCNP sees the treatment of cancer patients from a holistic perspective.
-Brooten (2004) finds an economic rationale for expanding the authority of OCNP, due to their high-quality care on the one hand, and the potential for reducing high costs since they are cheap personnel compared to doctors on the other hand.
+According to the interviewees, this role can offer the added value of holistic treatment because currently no role serves the function of providing overall management of the treatment.
+Similarly, Griffiths (2013) reported that the OCNS sees the treatment of cancer patients from a holistic perspective.
+Brooten (2004) finds an economic rationale for expanding the authority of OCNS, because they provide high-quality care while potentially reducing high costs of healthcare, since they have significantly lower wages than physicians.

-In the UK, specialist nurses provide care that was previously performed by doctors (prescribing medications and diagnoses), which reduces the burden on doctors (Ream, 2009), shortens the waiting times for receiving oncology services, and makes the treatment accessible even to patients who live in peripheral areas (Farrell, 2011).
-Since 2010, the Australian government has been operating rural oncology clinics under the management of clinical oncology expertise to bridge gaps in access to oncology services between big cities and remote areas (Crawford-Williams, 2018; Challinor, 2020).
-That is, a training and implementation model of a clinical specialist nurse in oncology will empower the nurse, benefit the patients, save costs, and reduce the burden on the oncology doctors, especially in the peripheral areas where there is a lack of doctors.
+In the UK, clinical nurse specialists provide care that was previously performed by physicians (prescribing medications, making diagnoses), which reduces the burden on physicians (Ream, 2009), shortens waiting times for receiving oncology services, and makes treatment accessible to patients in peripheral areas (Farrell, 2011).
+Since 2010, the Australian government has been operating rural oncology clinics under the management of clinical oncology experts to bridge gaps in access to oncology services between big cities and remote areas (Challinor, 2020; Crawford-Williams, 2018).
+Therefore, a training and implementation model for clinical nurse specialists in oncology will empower nurses, benefit patients, reduce healthcare costs, and relieve the burden on oncology physicians, especially in peripheral areas where there is a lack of physicians.

 *** translated section***